ImportantRocks/OBAPicoBusTracker/README.md

 There are a few known issues -
-- The biggest issue at the moment is memory allocation from large JSON get requests.
-Bus stops with many lines running at once (like most stops through 3rd ave) will create a JSON file that is too large for the Pico to handle. :( (I think this issue would be resolved by using a Pi Pico 2 W, but I don't have one to test that out yet)
+- I first tried this with a Pico W, but ran into memory issues when I would use bus stops with many different bus lines (like any bus stop downtown on 3rd Ave.)
+  I have switched to using a Pico 2 W and that seems to be able to handle the downtown bus stops just fine.

 - There needs to be better handling of OS errors in general